Seamie-irl/PandSProject2019/README.md

 -   Virginica
 -   Versicolor

-Using the modules PANDAS and NUMPY within Python, we can import the data, examine it for outliers and report on the variables (Min, Max, Mean, StDev & IQR)
+Using the modules PANDAS and NUMPY within Python, we can import the data, examine it for outliers and report on the variables (Min, Max, Mean, StDev & IQR).
+An outlier was described by Moore and McCabe (1999) as an observation which lies outside the overall pattern of a distribution.

 The script in Appendix B was designed such that (with little modification) it can be used on any similar dataset containing numerical variables for given groups.